About the garden

 Denmans Garden is a tranquil contemporary garden on the southern slope of the South Downs.
 Converted by plantswoman Joyce Robinson from a post-war market garden to an ornamental garden, Denmans is comprised of a diverse series of spaces connected by curving paths of gravel and mown lawn through rough grass.

 Mrs Robinson, who lived at Denmans from 1946-96, was ahead of her time in considering the environment in her plantings and was a pioneer in creating naturalistic, low-maintenance gravel gardens.
-She started her gravel gardens at Denmans in 1970 and, inspired by dry river beds in Greece and the South Downs, created two faux river beds on a slope formerly occupied by Guernsey calves.
+She started her gravel gardens at Denmans in 1970 and, inspired by the Greek landscape and the dry river beds of the South Downs, created two faux river beds on a slope formerly occupied by Guernsey calves.
 They terminate in a pond built by John Brookes MBE, one of Britain’s most influential and renowned landscape designers, who lived and gardened at Denmans from 1980-2018.

 The garden, which has benches throughout for contemplation, has a strong year-round interest and has been undergoing restoration since January 2018.
 Visitors will find inspiration and design ideas for gardeners of all skill levels and gardens sizes.
 Staff are always happy to answer questions.